a group of last year's 21 plus students in Wolfson's combination room

 • Does the assessment process differ for mature applicants?

-• Identify what skills are needed to write a compelling application
+• Identify the skills needed to succeed at university

 • Explaining Student Finance: loans and course fees